origamicomet/yeti/README.md

 ## Configuring

-Butanes's compile-, link-, and runtime behaviour is controlled by `./configure` switches and options, as well as various pre-processor defines (which are documented in `include/butane/config.h`).
+Foundations's compile-, link-, and runtime behaviour is controlled by `./configure` switches and options, as well as various pre-processor defines.

 ### via switches and options